 Most hobs have four burners (referred to as zones on ceramic hobs).
-This provides plenty of room for juggling different pans at the same time.
-While that’s adequate for most households, others are better off with a five or six burner design.
-There tends to be quite a big difference in price between a four and five burner, so consider whether you really need the extra space.
+These provide plenty of room for cooking with multiple pans at the same time.
+While this number is adequate for most households, some may need a five or six burner design.
+There tends to be a considerable difference in price between a four and five burner, so really consider whether you need the extra space.

 On the other hand, domino hobs have just one or two burners.
 They have smaller dimensions, saving space in bedsits or student kitchens.
 And, some high-end induction hobs can combine zones if you place a pan over more than one, or even be zone-less.
 This technology means you can place pans anywhere on the cooking surface.